 Downtown Springfield, Inc. is the capital city’s non-profit and Main Street organization dedicated to increasing economic and cultural vitality in Springfield’s historic downtown district.
+We are neighborhood-building!
 The organization was formed in 1993.

 DSI has a robust volunteer corps working for downtown revitalization in these areas: